propalparolnapervom/REPO/GIT/GIT Commands.md

 **Configure GIT so it knows to associate your work to you**

-Set your name
+Set your name and check it
 ```
 git config --global user.name "propalparolnapervom"

+git config --global user.name

+      propalparolnapervom
 ```

-Set your email
+Set your email and check it
 ```
 git config --global user.email "propalparolnapervom@gmail.com"

+git config --global user.email

+      propalparolnapervom@gmail.com
 ```

 ## WORKING WITH REPO